core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * A peer that is a CAPABLE device MUST support the FS mode and the no-FS mode.

-* As an exception to the nonces being generated as random values (see Section {{ssec-derive-ctx}}), a peer that is a CAPABLE device MAY use a value obtained from a monotonically incremented counter as nonce N1 or N2.
+* As an exception to the nonces being generated as random values (see Section {{ssec-nonces-x-bytes}}), a peer that is a CAPABLE device MAY use a value obtained from a monotonically incremented counter as nonce N1 or N2.
 This has privacy implications, which are described in Section {{sec-cons}}.
 In such a case, the peer MUST enforce measures to ensure freshness of the nonce values.
 For example, the peer can use the same procedure described in {{Section B.1.1 of RFC8613}} for handling the OSCORE Sender Sequence Number values.
 These measures require to regularly store the used counter values in non-volatile memory, which makes non-CAPABLE devices unable to safely use counter values as nonce values.

 As a general rule, once successfully generated a new OSCORE Security Context CTX (e.g., CTX is the CTX\_NEW resulting from a KUDOS execution, or it has been established through the EDHOC protocol {{RFC9528}}), a peer considers the Master Secret and Master Salt of CTX as Latest Master Secret and Latest Master Salt.
 After that: